CartoDB/cartodb/doc/manual/source/install.rst

     sudo add-apt-repository ppa:cartodb/nodejs && sudo apt-get update

-* Install NodeJS
+* Install Node.js

   .. code-block:: bash

     sudo apt-get install nodejs

-  Note this should install both NodeJS 6.9.2 and npm 3.10.9.
+  Note this should install both Node.js 6.9.2 and npm 3.10.9.
 You can verify the installation went as expected with:

   .. code-block:: bash